 “I’ve always loved visiting other coffee shops in my spare time,” Freilino said.
 “But I think direct consumerism is the future of coffee.
 That’s where we’re headed.
 Even still, that’s something I appreciate about Trade is being able to interact with other roasters online and get a sense of what other folks are doing out there.
 It’s a form of connection for me in a time when that’s difficult to come by.”

-Be it New York, Atlanta, or rural Wisconsin, we’ve taken resilience nationwide, as fellowship and good coffee is something we all understand.
+Be it New York, Atlanta, or rural Wisconsin, we’ve taken resilience nationwide, as fellowship and great coffee is something we all understand.
 Likewise, the strength of coffee is measured by the strength of our communities.
 More than ever, we hold the little things that make waves in our lives close to the heart, and offer these tokens to as many people as we can (from six feet away).

+If you enjoy your daily cappuccino while engaging in friendly conversation with your barista, or sip an americano in the warmth of a coffee shop while reading the newspaper, we are finding ways to preserve coffee culture.
 “Everything has to be reconfigured, redefined, slowly but surely we’re figuring it out,” Freilino said.
 “The culture will stay.”